BOINC/boinc-client-docker/README.md

 docker run --rm --network boinc boinc/client boinccmd_swarm --passwd 123 <args>
 ```

 Note you do not need to specify `--host`.
 The `boinccmd_swarm` command takes care of sending the command to each of the hosts in your swarm.

+Docker Swarm does not support `pid=host` mode.
+As a result, client settings related to non-boinc CPU usage or exclusion apps will not take effect.

 ## Parameters